huguessK/EcomProject/README.md

 - possibility to subscribe to the newsletter and get a discount
 - create a payment gateway using paypal SDK
 - added faq, about and contact pages
+- the site is fully functional for screens wider than 1108px

 tasks to be performed:

-- store the invoices (after payment) in the account so that the user can consult the orders placed at any time.
-- site to be responsive
+- site to be responsive (for screen width < 1108px)

-        I will add cookies (sessions), once the project is 100% complete.
+        I will add session cookies once the site is fully responsive.